Are You Frustrated By The Alpha Male? Consider a Blender

 But if I were to mention a perfect match for you is a less-Alpha male, you’d immediately tell me no. Right?

-Polarity is what makes a relationship thrive, so a very strong woman usually butts heads with a very strong man.
-Alpha females are best suited with less-Alpha or Beta males.
+Alignment is what makes a relationship thrive, so a very strong woman usually butts heads with a very strong man.
+Alpha females tend to be best suited with less-Alpha or Beta males.
 She is the driver in the relationship, and his natural desire to be led will allow him to follow.
 However, the Alpha woman doesn’t tolerate the submissive nature of a truly Beta man for long.

 There’s a third option: a Blender.